ghc/ghc/doc/markup.rst

         --
-        -- | There is a "smart" importer, 'readImage', that determines -- the image format from the file extension, and several -- "dumb" format-specific importers that decode the file at -- the specified type.
+        -- | There is a "smart" importer, 'readImage', that determines -- the image format from the file extension, and several -- "dumb" format-specific importers that decode the file as -- the specified type.
         readImage
       , readPngImage